-Fort Klock Historic Restoration in the Mohawk Valley, New York Colony 1750
+Fort Klock Restoration, A Fortified Stone Homestead in the Mohawk River Valley of Upstate New York

 The Fortified home of Johannes Klock is owned and operated by Fort Klock Historic Restoration, a group of dedicated, ordinary citizens working together to preserve this historic site.
 The house while retaining original features, has been restored and in 1973 was designated a National Historic Landmark; a site "of exceptional value in commemorating or illustrating the history of the United States”.
 The organization is designated as not for profit (501-C-3), and is an educational institution chartered by the New York State Education Department Board of Regents.
 The primary goal of our organization is to preserve and accurately interpret the story of this unique historic site.